 This is an important role as identified by Keeping Children Safe in Education (2020) and Working Together to safeguard Children (2018).
-The course will equip those undertaking the function with the competencies to carry out the role effectively.
+This training course will equip those undertaking the function with the competencies to carry out the role of Designated Safeguarding Officer or Lead effectively.

-- Describe the role and responsibilities of the Designated Lead/Officer
+- Describe the role and responsibilities of the Safeguarding Designated Lead / Officer

-- Describe the key legislation and guidance that determines your organisations policy for the child safety and welfare
+- Describe the key legislation and guidance that determines your organisation’s policy for child safety and welfare

 - Identify barriers that prevent children from reporting abuse